haha150/haha150.github.io/wT/index.md

 }
 ```

 > refresh_token is mandatory, the rest are optional.
-Effectively you are Authenticating towards EV API yourself (outside the app) and extracting your personal Token which you provide to the app for it to work for your account.
+Effectively you are Authenticating towards Tesla API yourself (outside the app) and extracting your personal Token which you provide to the app for it to work for your account.

 ### Steps to generate and provide token to app